choodoss/choodoss/README.md

 Web developer who successfully completed the Full Stack Developer course at GoIT, where I gained in-depth knowledge of HTML, CSS, JavaScript, React, and Node.js during 10 months of training.
 Throughout my education, I actively participated in group projects and took on various roles.
 In two projects, I was entrusted with team lead responsibilities, where I coordinated team efforts and ensured successful execution.
 Additionally, in one project, I acted as a project manager (Scrum Master), implementing Scrum methodology and overseeing project development.
 I have a passion for programming and enjoy tackling complex challenges.
 I constantly strive to enhance my skills and leverage new technologies to achieve better results in my work.
 I am seeking opportunities to grow in web development and contribute to high-quality projects.
 I would be glad to discuss collaboration opportunities and answer any questions.
 Thanks!

 * 🌍  I'm based in Bucha, Kyiv region, Ukraine.
 * ✉️  You can contact me at [dimkakhomenko@gmail.com](mailto:dimkakhomenko@gmail.com)
 * 🤝  I'm open to collaborating on web development and contribute to high-quality projects

+### Skills

 <p align="left">
 <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript" target="_blank" rel="noreferrer"><img src="https://raw.githubusercontent.com/danielcranney/readme-generator/main/public/icons/skills/javascript-colored.svg" width="36" height="36" alt="JavaScript" /></a>
 <a href="https://developer.mozilla.org/en-US/docs/Glossary/HTML5" target="_blank" rel="noreferrer"><img src="https://raw.githubusercontent.com/danielcranney/readme-generator/main/public/icons/skills/html5-colored.svg" width="36" height="36" alt="HTML5" /></a>